davidgasquez/handbook/content/computer-science/programming.md

   Apply small improvements at each iteration.
   Premature optimization is the root of all evil.
 Abstraction is a form of optimization and shouldn't be done before the space has been properly explored to know what abstractions should be built.
 Standardization is a form of optimization and shouldn't be proposed until there's a body of evidence to support what's being standardized.
   [The computer is a machine, but a codebase is an organism](https://meltingasphalt.com/a-codebase-is-an-organism/).
+  Software which is broken because there is no incentive to ship good software is going to stay broken until we manage to change those incentives.

 - **Choose portability over efficiency**.
   If today's hardware just about runs a program with just about adequate efficiency, tomorrow's will run it with power to spare.